Saturday, 15 April 2023

 High Flyer

-The story is more exciting adventure than a religous story, as the Starbridge novels were.
+The story is more an exciting adventure than a religous story, as the Starbridge novels were.
 Howatch said some time ago that she had done a set of novels about the Church and its clergy, set in earlier days when "clergymen were gentlemen" and when the Church was a lot more formal.
 She hasn't been writing for many years and I imagine that she's in poor health, but she did indicate some time ago that having "Done" novels on the church and clergy, she did not want to revisit that field again.

 However, the novels tend to give a picture of people who are outside the Church.. and often hostile to Christianity, but they usually wind up revealing that being outside church life has led them to evil paths.
 So there seems to be an implication that Howatch thinks that being non religious may well mean that people end up not as commonplace ordinary people who are averagely selfish, but that they will get into serious trouble morally speaking.
 She is realistic about people within the church and knows that they are often far from wonderful people, but she has a tendency to over write and to show up non Christians or anti Christians as treading a dangerous path.

 In the second novel High Flyer, we meet Carter Graham, a succesful corporate lawyer who lives in the City of London.
 She is making good money but she's not close to her working class family, who live in the North.
 Her father is a compulsive gambler and her mother has remarried to get away from him and give her daughter a secure home... but Carter isn't very grateful for this.
+She stays in touch with her parents but finds them hard going.

 Sophie, Kim's ex wife dies in an accident but Carter worries that perhaps Kim killed her.
-She has become friendly wiht a young man who has worked as her PA in the office.. and finds that he has a brother who is a clergyman.
-She seeks help, terrified, from Gilbert - and in doing so meets Nick Darrow.
-She takes Eric back to her flat to seek for papers that might reveal Kim's secrets and in a confrontation with Kim, Eric is stabbed.
+She has become friendly with a young man who has worked as her PA in the office.
+He is called Eric Tucker and wants to be a writer, but he works part time in offices to earn a living.
+She finds that he has a brother who is a clergyman.
+After finding Sophie dead, she is terrified.
+She goes back to London and flees to the house of Eric's brother, Gilbert, the clergyman.

 Subscribe to: